 National Institute Of Materials Physics - Romania

 The Institute of Physics of the Romanian Academy was established in 1949.
-Its founding father, Horia Hulubei (PhD in Paris under Nobel Prize winners Jean Perrin and Marie Curie) is a world famous scientist for his outstanding results in various areas of physics, including RAMAN, X rays, Compton, atomic and nuclear physics.
-In 1956, the Physics Institute of the Academy splits, according to a political decision, into an Institute of Atomic Physics (IFA), located at Magurele and the Bucharest Institute of Physics (IFB), based initially at the Faculty of Physics in the old edifice of the Bucharest University, and later in a building at 114 Calea Victoriei Street.
+Its founding father, Horia Hulubei (PhD in Paris under Nobel Prize winners Pierre and Marie Curie) is a world famous scientist for his outstanding results in various areas of physics, including RAMAN, X rays, Compton, atomic and nuclear physics.
+In 1956, the Institute of Physics, of the Romanian Academy, splits according to a political decision into an Institute of Atomic Physics (IFA), located at Magurele and the Bucharest Institute of Physics (IFB), based initially at the Faculty of Physics in the old edifice of the Bucharest University, and later in a building at 114 Calea Victoriei Street.
 The head of this Institute, Acad.
 Prof. E. Badarau, former Professor at Sankt Petersburg and Cernautzi Universities, was a promoter of Romanian school of physics, being actively implied in the electrical discharges in gases and plasma studies.
 In 1969 the Bucharest Institute of Physics has moved in a new and well equipped building in Bd.
 Pacii 222.
-The Institute moved again in 1974, at the present location in Magurele Atomistilor 105bis.
+The Institute moved again in 1974, at the present location in Magurele, Atomistilor 405A.
 The Institute of Physics and Technology of Materials came into being in 1977 by the union of some laboratories belonging to the Bucharest Institute of Physics and the Institute of Atomic Physics (IFA-Bucharest).
-The actual name (National Institute of Materials Physics-NIMP) was given in 1996 after a national accreditation procedure (re-accreditation in 2008).
+The actual name (National Institute of Materials Physics-NIMP) was given in 1996 after a national accreditation procedure (re-accreditation in 2008 and 2016).
 Among important personalities which have been active in the Institute during the last fifty years we must mention: Acad.
 Eugen Badarau, Acad.
 Radu Grigorovici, Acad.
 Ioan Iovitz Popescu, Acad.
 Margareta Giurgea, Acad.
 Rodica Manaila, Acad.
 Vladimir Topa and others (see also OUTSTANDING LEADERS AND SCIENTISTS).
-A succession of directors, including Viorel Visarion, Pompiliu Nicolau, Andrei Mezincescu, Alexandru Glodeanu, Danila Barb, Mircea Morariu, Alexandru Aldea, and Stefan Frunza, headed the Institute in the years from 1990 to 2008.
-Lucian Pintilie took over as general director of NIMP in February 2013.
+A succession of directors, including Viorel Visarion, Pompiliu Nicolau, Andrei Mezincescu, Alexandru Glodeanu, Danila Barb, Mircea Morariu, Alexandru Aldea, Stefan Frunza, and Lucian Pintilie headed the Institute in the years from 1990 to 2013.
+Ionut Enculescu took over as general director of NIMP in February 2013.
 NIMP developed during the years as one of the elite research institutions in Romania.
 Over 35 million of euro were invested in a new laboratory building, equipped with state-of-the-art equipment, and in rehabilitation of the Otetelesanu mansion, the headquarter of the first Institute of Physics of the Romanian Academy.
 NIMP is among the founders of the Central European Research Infrastructure (C-ERIC, https://www.ceric-eric.eu/), it is associated member of the French Speaking Universities (AUF, https://www.auf.org/), and has under its umbrella a category 2 UNESCO center („CENTRE INTERNATIONAL DE FORMATION ET DE RECHERCHE AVANCÉES EN PHYSIQUE”, http://cifra.infim.ro/).

 Copyright © 2023 National Institute of Materials Physics.
 All Rights Reserved